InsertKoinIO/koin/koin-projects/docs/getting-started/koin-components.md

 It opens the following possibilties:

-* You can then redefine then `getKoin()` function to redirect to a local custom Koin instance
+> You can then redefine then `getKoin()` function to redirect to a local custom Koin instance

-## More about core Koin Components

-Below are some further readings: